John Wesley Harding

 I'll Be Back

 John Hanlon is a Malayan-born Kiwi, whose career kicked off in the early '70s after a studio owner heard some of his songs.
-Higher Trails was his third album, and, while generally playing it safe, is far more palatable than, say, his countryman Larry Morris' Reputation Don't Matter Any More, released the following year.
-Opening track Windsongs is probably the album's highlight, and it has to be said that some of the material crosses the line into cheese territory,
+Higher Trails was his third album and, while generally playing it safe, is far more palatable than, say, his countryman Larry Morris' Reputation Don't Matter Any More, released the following year.
+Opening track Windsongs is probably the album's highlight, although it has to be said that some of the material crosses the line into cheese territory,

-Mellotron on one track only, Crazy Woman, played by Hanlon's musical collaborator, Mike Harvey, with a choir part slowly rising up in the mix, although it's hardly what you'd call essential listening, to be honest.
+Mellotron on one track only, Crazy Woman, played by Hanlon's musical collaborator, Mike Harvey, a choir part slowly rising up in the mix, although it's hardly what you'd call essential listening, to be honest.
 I'm afraid to say that the same goes for the album as a whole; although better than a lot of similar singer-songwriter stuff, it hasn't dated well, especially in the lyric department, not that you're like to find a copy outside New Zealand anyway.